elegantdevelopment/aws-cdk-dynamodb-seeder/README.md

 Glad you asked!

-Using [AWS CDK] for automating infratructure deployments is an amazing way of integrating the development and operations into one process and one codebase.
+Using [AWS CDK] for automating infrastructure deployments is an amazing way of integrating the development and operations into one process and one codebase.

 However, building dev or test environments that come pre-populated with data can be tricky, especially when using [Amazon DynamoDB].